-- Limit your contact with others and stay home from work or school if you are ill - If you don't have a tissue to cough into, cover your nose and mouth with your elbow or arm - Wash your hands regularly with soap and water, or use an alcohol-based rub - Avoid touching your eyes, nose, and mouth
+- Limit your contact with others and stay home from work or school if you are ill - If you don't have a tissue to cough or sneeze into, cover your nose and mouth with your elbow or arm - Wash your hands regularly with soap and water, or use an alcohol-based rub - Avoid touching your eyes, nose, and mouth

-Certain groups may experience complications from the flu and should contact their healthcare provider immediately.
+Certain groups may experience complications from the flu and should contact their healthcare provider promptly if they develop flu symptoms.
 These groups include pregnant women, children younger than five years old, adults 65 and older, and people with chronic medical conditions, such as heart disease, asthma, and diabetes.
-Doctors can prescribe antiviral medications that reduce the severity and duration of illness.
+Healthcare providers can prescribe antiviral medications that reduce the severity and duration of illness.
 Anyone who is very sick should go to the emergency room for treatment.